habedi/omni-lpr/README.md

 The server exposes its functionality via two interfaces: REST API and MCP.

 > [!NOTE]
-> This project does not provide interactive API documentation (e.g., Swagger UI or ReDoc).
+> This project does not provide interactive API documentation (like Swagger UI).
 > This `README` and the `GET /api/tools` endpoint are the primary sources of API documentation.

 #### 1. REST API